Simplified language

 Can we get munitions out of the sea again?

 It is no solution to just blast munitions where it is right now.
 Underwater blasts are dangerous for life close by.
-Undetonated shares of the chemicals will remain in the sea.
-They pollute it more intense, as if released over long time.
+Undetonated pieces of chemicals will remain in the sea.
+They pollute it more intensely than if released over a long time.

-Environmental friendly methods must be employed for remediation.
+Environmentally friendly methods must be used for remediation.
 Remediation is possible today.
-There are safe solutions for many munition types.
+There are safe solutions for many types of munition.
 Additionally, we need to develop smart technology.
-In future diving robots rather than diving humans should handle life-threatening objects under water.
-As there is so much munitions in the seas and oceans, it will take many years.
+In the future, diving robots, rather than humans, should handle life-threatening objects under water.
+Sinc there is so much munitions in the seas and oceans, it will take many years.
 To make it happen in time, we need to start now!

 The remediation will cost a lot of money.
-Thus rational decisions are important.
-We must decide on facts what to take out and how.
+Therefore, rational decisions are important.
+We must decide based on facts what to take out and how.

-AUV „Luise“ one underwater research platform of GEOMAR project BASTA
+AUV "Luise“, one of the underwater research platforms of GEOMAR's project BASTA

-AUV „Luise“ one underwater research platform of GEOMAR project BASTA
+AUV "Luise“, one of the underwater research platforms of GEOMAR's project BASTA

 Explosions under water – what happens to animals?

 An explosion causes a very loud bang in the air.
 The same happens under water.
-This bang is called shockwave.
+This bang is called a shockwave.
 The shockwave kills all life close by.
-The ears of small whales and seals getting hurt.
+The ears of small whales and seals get hurt.
 They will die from this injury later.

 Extremely dangerous munitions must sometimes be detonated under water.
-In this case, a curtain of air-bubbles around the place of the explosion can limit the danger of the bang.
-Other devices can scare away animals to beware them off the explosion.
+In this case, a curtain of air bubbles around the place of the explosion can reduce the danger of the bang.
+Other devices can scare away animals to keep them away from the explosion.
 Today too many blasts happen.
-We need to prevent reefs and marine animals of harm by us.
+We need to protect reefs and marine animals from harm caused by us humans.

 Bubble curtain